- This event has passed.

 By train/bus

-The most covinient train station is Oxford, 50 minutes direct from Paddington.
-There will be regular coaches running between the station and the site.
-You will need to pre-purchase your coach tickets here.
+The easiest train station is Oxford, 50 minutes direct from Paddington.
 Public buses can also be taken from Oxford to Wantage, from which a 15 minute taxi gets you to the site.

-For the cycle heroes, the site is a 25 mile cycle from Oxford through the rolling Oxfordshire countryside.
-The guided group cycle can be booked here.
+For the real heroes, the site is a 25 mile cycle from Oxford through the rolling Oxfordshire countryside.
+Join the Treehouse WhatsApp group to link up with fellow cyclists.

 TreehouseAF is striving to become the first BCorp accredited UK Festival.
 Every aspect of the festival is being measured, quantified and analysed to see how the consumption, pollution, waste and impact can be reduced and mitigated.